danepozzi/rc-custom-feed/README.md

 - [done] add keyd for force image load
 - [done] check that the key is unique for keyed
 - [done] static font size, responsive ellipsis
+- [done] interface for generating the iframe - preview + iframe html code

 - At the moment carousel displays one exposition per slide.
 This might be also customised in the url
 - Alternative layouts?